-Submitting work to The Best of British Fantasy 2019
+Submitting stories to The Best of British Fantasy 2019 anthology

 Please read all the details carefully before sending your work.